aquental/zkMLBootcampQ1/README.md

 # zkMLBootcampQ1

-Advanced bootcamp focused exclusively on Zero Knowledge Machine Learning.
-Taught by the fantastic team at Extropy.io, covers the way machine learning has recently been influencing cryptography and its applications in blockchain.
+Advanced boot camp focused exclusively on Zero Knowledge Machine Learning.
+Taught by the fantastic team at Extropy.io, it covers the way machine learning has recently been influencing cryptography and its applications in blockchain.

 > ###### [Hacker pack](https://encodeclub.notion.site/zkML-Bootcamp-Q1-2024-56797105136243a5b60d0cd509a13bf6)
 >